Trump agrees to prompt responses to license requests for Huawei sales

 But even as the CEOs of the companies “requested timely licensing decisions from the Department of Commerce,” the White House said in a statement that the executives expressed “strong support” for national security restrictions on U.S. telecom equipment purchases and sales to Huawei.

-The meeting, previously reported by Reuters, was with the CEOs of Cisco, Intel Corp, Broadcom Inc, Qualcomm, Micron Technology Inc and Western Digital and Alphabet Inc’s.
+The meeting, previously reported by Reuters, was with the CEOs of Cisco Systems Inc , Intel Corp, Broadcom Inc, Qualcomm Inc , Micron Technology Inc and Western Digital Corp and Alphabet Inc’s Google.

 The meeting comes at a time of lingering uncertainty over the future of U.S. companies’ ties to Huawei, the world’s largest telecommunications equipment maker.
 It was placed on a U.S. blacklist in May, with the government citing national security concerns.